martivit/EduAnalysisTool/README.md

 Please modify the column **group_var** to reflect the desired disaggregation variable.
 School-age cycle, *edu_school_cycle_d*, and gender, *ind_gender*, are already included.

 #### Analysis
-1) Load the loop_edu_complete and the education_loa
+1) Load the loop the education_loa
-2) Verify the consistency of the LOA with the edu_loop.
+2) Verify the consistency of the LOA with the loop.
 Loop over the analysis_var in loa and check if it exists in the column names of loop

 ```
 filtered_vars <- list()